 - The book is intended for traditional style pressure cookers and does not address how to adjust recipes for an electric pressure cooker, except to state in the introduction that cooking times are usually longer and that the recipes assume that a saute function is available.
 I happen to have an electric pressure cooker, so I did any sauteing in a separate pan before transferring that mixture to the pressure cooker.

 - I found that, when included in the ingredients list, the amount of salt was generally too low for my taste.
 Some recipes don’t call for any salt and I always added it.
 This is not a critique but just an observation, as it is normal for people to have different salt preferences 🙂

 The publishers of Vegan Pressure Cooking have graciously allowed me to share this delicious recipe for black-eyed pea and collard green chili with you.
 You can get your own copy of the book on Amazon.com.
 And you can also visit the author’s, JL Fields, blog, JL Goes Vegan.
 Happy pressure cooking!

 Pressure Cooker Black-eyed Pea and Collard Green Chili

 - 4 large collard green leaves (note: I upped this to an entire bunch of collards)

-- 2 tb. chili powder (note: I used ancho chili powder)
+- 2 tbsp chili powder (note: I used ancho chili powder)

-- 2 c. dried black-eyed peas, rinsed and drained
+- 2 cups dried black-eyed peas rinsed and drained

 - 2 bay leaves

 I have a much easier time digesting beans that have been soaked, even briefly, to remove some of the phytic acid.
-So I went against the recipe instructions and soaked my black-eyed peas in hot water for about 15 minutes, then rinsed and drained them before getting started.
+So before cooking, I soaked my black-eyed peas in hot water for about 15 minutes, then rinsed and drained them before getting started.